nahso/rsync-build.nvim/README.md

 Once the `upload_dir()` is bind to `<leader>l`, the `build` action can be triggered by `<leader>lo`, the `run` action can be triggered by `<leader>lj`, and the `build` then `run` action can be triggered by `<leader>li`.

 If there is no `actions` defined, the `<leader>l` will only upload the local files to the remote server.

-**NOTE**:
-This plugin is under early development, only basic features are implemented.

 # Related Works
 - [vim-arsync](https://github.com/KenN7/vim-arsync)